sphinx-doc/sphinx/doc/usage/domains/python.rst

          Represent a 64-bit positive integer.

+   will be rendered as follows:

+   .. py:type:: UInt64
+      :no-contents-entry:
+      :no-index-entry:

+      Represent a 64-bit positive integer.

    .. rubric:: options

    .. rst:directive:option:: canonical
       :type: text

-      The canonical type represented by this alias, e.g.:
+      The canonical type represented by this alias, for example:

       .. code-block:: rst

          .. py:type:: StrPattern
+            :canonical: str | re.Pattern[str]

+            Represent a regular expression or a compiled pattern.

+      This is rendered as:

+      .. py:type:: StrPattern
+         :no-contents-entry:
+         :no-index-entry:
          :canonical: str | re.Pattern[str]

          Represent a regular expression or a compiled pattern.

    .. versionadded:: 7.4